microsoft/lsvmtools/README.md

 Running LSVMPREP
 ----------------

-**Caution: Running LSVMPREP may render a Linux system unusable, so only run LSVMPREP for the purposes of creating an image for templatization.**
+**Caution: Running LSVMPREP encrypts the boot partition and makes irreversible configuration changes to a virtual machine.
+Only run LSVMPREP to prepare an image for templatization.**

 To run LSVMPREP, execute the following commands as root.